 At Collaborative Classroom, with generous support from foundation partners, we are continuously learning—from research, from experience, and from teachers and schools—and apply what we learn to our curriculum.
 We re-imagined a literacy block that is culturally relevant and engaging.
 A literacy block that authentically integrates academic and social development, ensuring students get the support they need to develop into highly literate, critical thinkers who care for and respect one another.
 The result of our learning is Collaborative Literacy.

-Valerie Fraser is Vice President of Program Development and Publishing Services at the Center for the Collaborative Classroom.
+Valerie Fraser is Vice President of Program Development and Publishing Services at Collaborative Classroom.